yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 ### 4. Add Example Usage

-- Consider adding a demo agent to the [templates directory](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/templates) to showcase your new features
+- Consider adding a demo agent to the [templates directory](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/templates) to showcase your new features.
-- Update existing examples if your changes affect them

 ### 5. Provide Comprehensive Testing